Rhys-LIT/perfect-parking-fyp/docs/thesis.md

     obtain carpark monitor data within the specified radius from the user\'s location.

-3.  **Probability Calculation:** The received carpark monitor data is processed to calculate the probability of parking space availability in each car-park.
+3.  **Vacancy Rate:** The received carpark monitor data is processed to calculate the rate of vacant parking spots to indicate the probability of parking space availability in each car park.
 The system determines the likelihood of finding an available parking spot based on the data obtained from the carpark monitors i.e., how many spots are free or occupied.

-4.  ~~**Real-Time Updates:** The web application automatically updates the table on the web page to display the probability of parking spaces available in each carpark.
-The table includes relevant details such as the car-park name, address, hours of operation, and whether it is a paid parking area.~~

-5.  **User-Friendly Presentation:** The web application presents the results in a user-friendly format, allowing users to easily view and compare parking space availability in various carparks and shows the distance to each carpark so the user can verify which carpark is
+4.  **User-Friendly Presentation:** The web application presents the results in a user-friendly format, allowing users to easily view and compare parking space availability in various carparks and shows the distance to each carpark so the user can verify which carpark is